Research interests: Paleoclimate/Paleoceanography, Paleogeodesy, Foraminifera, Corals, Proxy Uncertainty

-My current research involves the reconstruction of paleoceanographic parameters such as sea-surface temperature and salinity over the Holocene utilizing planktic foraminifera in marine sediment cores.
-Comprehensive observations of climatic fluctuations (temperature, salinity, precipitation etc.) in the ocean and atmosphere have only been measured (with varying degrees of quality) for the last ~150 years, a mere geological instant.
-In order to understand the variability of climate over large timescales and different forcings, the aid of natural recorders (which are preserved in time) is required.
-I utilize stable isotopes and trace metal ratios locked in the calcite shells of the foraminifera to catch a glimpse of the climatic and oceanic conditions when they lived.
-My field area is the northern Gulf of Mexico.
+My research involves the reconstruction of oceanographic parameters such as sea-surface temperature and salinity over the Holocene utilizing planktic foraminifera in marine sediment cores.
+Comprehensive observations of climatic fluctuations in the ocean and atmosphere have only been measured (with varying degrees of quality) for the last ~150 years, a mere geological instant.
+In order to understand the variability of climate over large timescales, driven by various forcing factors, the aid of natural recorders of climate is required.
+I utilize stable isotopes and trace metal ratios locked in the calcite shells of foraminifera to obtain a glimpse of climatic and oceanic conditions when they lived.
+Currently, I work on sediment cores from the northern Gulf of Mexico.
 I am also interested in statistically quantifying uncertainties in paleoceanographic/paleoclimatic proxies.
 How can we best listen to what the proxies (foraminifera, corals etc.) are telling us?

-Current Research ProjectsSurface ocean variability in the northern Gulf of Mexico during the Holocene ( view ) The late Holocene earthquake cycle as revealed by corals in the island of Ranongga, Western Solomon Islands ( view )
+The late Holocene earthquake cycle as revealed by corals in the island of Ranongga, Western Solomon Islands

 Student Grant - Geological Society of America (2013)